-Unit III: Business opportunities in biotechnology, future of biotechnology in India.
+Unit VI: Biotechnology and Biodiversity, Applications of Biotechnology in India, Business opportunities in biotechnology, Future of biotechnology in India.

-Unit IV: Introduction to Bioinformatics - What is bioinformatics, databank, data capture, data analysis, databases

-Unit V: Databases - Different biological databases and their applications
+Unit VII: Introduction to Bioinformatics - What is bioinformatics, databank, data capture, data analysis, databases, Databases - Different biological databases and their applications.
+Applications of Bioinformatics - Bioinformatics industry in India.